ArtemkaKun/v-project-basement/README.md

 > **Note**
 >
-> I recommend you this basement for every V project, that will be stored on GiHub.
+> I recommend use this basement for every V project, that will be stored on GiHub.

 ## Details